Australia keen to join India, U.S. naval drills

 India last hosted a multilateral exercise in 2007 when it invited Japan, Australia and Singapore to join drills with the United States in the Bay of Bengal, prompting disquiet in Beijing.

-India’s Defense Minister Manohar Parrikar also expressed interest in Australia’s “Bushmaster” armored infantry vehicle, Andrews said, although talks on any sales were at an early stage.
+Defence Minister Manohar Parrikar also expressed interest in Australia’s “Bushmaster” armoured infantry vehicle, Andrews said, although talks on any sales were at an early stage.

 Reporting by Tommy Wilkes; Editing by Douglas Busvine and Robert Birsel